Nike-Inc/cerberus/docs/administration-guide/creating-an-environment.md

 ## Create the Cerberus AMI

-Clone or download the <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-util-scripts')" href="https://github.com/Nike-Inc/cerberus-util-scripts">Cerberus Utility Script</a> project and follow
+Clone or download the <a target="_blank" rel="noopener noreferrer" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-util-scripts')" href="https://github.com/Nike-Inc/cerberus-util-scripts">Cerberus Utility Script</a> project and follow
 the README to create the AMI for the Cerberus Management Service.